ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-ionic-v4.md

    1. may need to be generated
    1. copy and modify the code
    1. copy and modify the HTML
-1. styling
+1. styling & theming
    1. copy and modify global styles
    1. copy and modify local styles
    1. theme the application

 The following items are useful during any Ionic v3 to Ionic v4 port: